tungtv202/MyNote/Java/reactive/Reactive_Reactor_Note.md

 - pick the best threading model for each app
 - isolate blocking to separate service if/when possible
 - otherwise, isolate blocking to separate thread pool
-- avoid doing significant work before subscribe
+- avoid doing significant work before subscribing
 - encapsulate blocking at the lowest level possible
 - use `BlockHound` during testing